Key Takeaways

 What Happens When You Only Do Content

 The "publish great content and links will come" theory is one of the most persistent myths in SEO.
 It sounds logical — if your content is good enough, people will naturally link to it.
-But the data is brutal:
+But the data is brutal: an Ahrefs analysis found that 84% of pages on the web have fewer than three backlinks.
+The vast majority of content — no matter how well-written — never attracts links passively.

 Publishing more content on a low-authority domain doesn't compound — it just creates more pages that sit on page 5.
 Content creates the opportunity to rank.
 Links create the authority that converts that opportunity into actual traffic.